HealthCheckbox

 Certain risks and potential problems, just like any other surgery are bound to occur that include:

-• Following surgery, there is a risk that infection may develop in the kidney or urinary tract.
+• Infection: Following surgery, there is a risk that infection may develop in the kidney or urinary tract.

-PCNL Surgery Procedure
+Procedure of PCNL Surgery

 This medical surgery has been performed on a considerable number of patients in recent years.
 It is now considered the standard of care for patients with kidney stones that are large, mainly firm, or resistant to other types of stone treatment.

-1) Before the Surgery
+Before the Surgery

-Before the start of medical procedure, your vital signs such as blood test, ultrasound, and X-ray may have to be taken.
+Before the start of medical procedure, your vital signs, such as blood test, ultrasound, and X-ray may have to be taken.
 It can also include:

 • What to wear for the medical procedure